The human brain is the most complex organ in the body.

 Our brains are huge communication centers.

-When drugs are put into the system, they interfere with the tender communication system going on within all of the neurons and transmitters within the brain.
-They can activate neurons because similar chemical structures allow them to attach to and activate neurons.
+When drugs are put into the system, they interfere with the tender communication system going on between all of the neurons and transmitters within the brain.
+They can activate neurons because similar chemical structures allow them to attach to and activate them.
 They may mimic the brain’s natural chemicals, but what they are really doing is killing them off, sending abnormal messages to the body, therefore leading not only to addiction, but also to death.

 The National Institute on Drug Abuse.
 Effects of Drug Abuse on the Brain.
 Retrieved February, 2016.